 Prevent an app from accessing your camera or microphone

-In macOS Catalina, apps have to ask for permission to access your camera or microphone.
+In newer macOS versions, apps have to ask for permission to access your camera or microphone.
 However, even if you grant permission, you can revoke it later.
 Here’s how:

 - Launch System Preferences from the Apple menu or Dock.